nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Listing all recipes: `list`

 Ever forget how many recipes you have in your storage?
 Want to view 'em all?
 Or simply want to pick a recipe at random?
-Just run the `list` command.
+Just run the `list` command!

 Format:
 `list`